Home > Package & System Management > dmesg

 Key Features

-• Hardware detection and initialization information
+• Check hardware detection and driver loading information

 Key Options

-Output Formatting and Control
+Output Formats and Filtering

 Generated command: